haikelfazzani/kody-web-editor/README.md

 ## Kody - online web editor
 With Kody online code editor, you can edit HTML, CSS and JavaScript code, and view the result in your browser.

-- HTML - CSS - JAVASCRIPT - REACTJS
+- HTML - CSS - JAVASCRIPT - JQUERY - REACTJS
 - Modern ui
 - Fast
 - Autocomplete